Shapsty/SeedMod/README.md

 Mod for finding changes to the world compared to the seed.

 # Issues
-1. ShowWorldChanges only loops through the first for loop 175 and doesnt loop through any of the embedded loops
+1. SeedOverlay says everyblock is not meant to be there, I assume this can improved upon by improving SimpleBlockMap.

 # TODO
-1. Improve SimpleBlockMap
+1. Fix SimpleBlockMap
-2. Fix the SeedOverlay command
-Fix the for loop issue mentioned in `Issues`, we should start off just by printing all of the blocks that dont match into chat before we try and render them.

-3. Render the SeedOverlay
+2. Render the SeedOverlay